Intent Statement

 Our Current Affairs programme is a further opportunity to strengthen student knowledge and understanding of what is happening, both in the UK and further afield.
 Students take part in a quiz to establish what they know and they are then able to use the links to consolidate further their comprehension of events.

-At George Mitchell, we believe that developing student literacy and numeracy is the work of all staff.
+At George Mitchell, we believe that developing student reading and numerical skills is the work of all staff.
 To this end, there is a weekly tutorial focus on each skill, ensuring that students are constantly supported to improve their Tier 2 vocabulary and higher order Maths understanding.

 Academic Engagement